+SLATE OF CANDIDATES

-- 1. Paolo Astaldi
+1. Paolo Astaldi

-- 2. Caterina Astaldi
+2. Caterina Astaldi

-- 3. Paolo Cuccia
+3. Paolo Cuccia

-- 4. Piero Gnudi
+4. Piero Gnudi

-- 5. Chiara Mancini
+5. Chiara Mancini

-- 6. Nicoletta Mincato
+6. Nicoletta Mincato

-- 7. Ernesto Monti
+7. Ernesto Monti

-- 8. Filippo Stinellis
+8. Filippo Stinellis

-- 9. Michele Valensise
+9. Michele Valensise

-No other slates were submitted.
+No other slates were submitted

 The slate of the shareholder FIN.
 AST.
-S.r.l. garnered the favourable vote of 99.624% of the share capital represented at the Shareholders' Meeting electing the nine (9) members of the Board of Directors.
+S.r.l. garnered the favourable vote of 99.624% of the share capital present at the Shareholders' Meeting electing the nine (9) members of the Board of Directors.